 Pikolo Espresso Bar

-A student favourite because of its central location between McGill and UQÀM universities, Pikolo is among the most picturesque shops in the city.
+A favourite Montreal coffee shops among students because of its central location between McGill and UQÀM universities, Pikolo is among the most picturesque shops in the city.
 This two-level café is mostly famous for its miniature 3-ounce creamy lattes, made with single origin beans from Heart Coffee Roasters in Portland.

 Not so much a place to get work done as they only have 10 seats, Café Odessa however serves an excellent cup of coffee – regardless of whether you prefer a cold brew, drip coffee, lattes or espressos.
 Make sure to visit their next-door restaurant, Le Vieux-Vélo, which offers one of the best and least expensive brunches in the city.